Class Follow-Up: Triangle Suspension

 PIR – clothing!

 A sports bra, snug-fitting top, or nude on top works best for most folks.
-Having a layer of fabric between you and the rope can improve comfort (by cutting down on rope vs. skin friction) and sometimes decrease rope marks.
+Having a layer of fabric between you and the rope can greatly improve comfort (by cutting down on rope vs. skin friction) and sometimes decrease rope marks.

 Most folks find underwires under chest harnesses to be uncomfortable (and potentially dangerous).